The western half of the United States always gets all the praise for having some of America's best national parks.

 Since most of the attractions in the park are water, it is probably best to visit when it is not cold out.
 The best time to visit Hot Springs National Park is from August to October or February to April.

 It is essential for people who are planning to visit these national parks to be prepared and knowledgeable about the national park itself.

-There are a few general rules to follow regarding one's visit so that they are not only safe but also gets the most out of their exploration of the East Coast National Parks.
+There are a few general rules to follow regarding one's visit so that they are not only safe but also get the most out of their exploration of the East Coast national parks.